Internet-Draft OAuth Mission Consent Evidence August 2026

 12. Privacy Considerations

 Consent Evidence can contain sensitive task descriptions, business context, approver identity, subject identity, and high-risk authority details.
 Deployments SHOULD protect it at least as strongly as Mission records and runtime evidence.
 Where possible, portable records SHOULD carry hashes or references rather than full rendered text, while still allowing authorized audit reconstruction.
+Evidence removed under a legal basis is erased through the audit profile's erasure record ([I-D.draft-mcguinness-mission-audit]), which keeps the removal itself accountable.

 A global sequence counter leaks approval volume: a holder of two evidence records can read the gap between their sequence values as the count of approvals the Mission Issuer processed in between.
 A deployment sensitive to that side channel SHOULD scope sequence per Mission or per audit scope rather than use a single global counter.